 Researchers from the University of Manchester found about 10 million germs like E.coli on the average toothbrush.
 That’s icky bacteria no one wants to put in their mouth!
 It’s important to rinse your toothbrush well after each use and occasionally soak it in a cup of vinegar for about 30 minutes to get rid of any leftover bacteria.
 And make sure you replace your toothbrush every three months.

 haeryung stock images/Shutterstock

 The number one rule of wiping: Less is more.
 One or two wipes are usually all you need to clean yourself up after using the toilet.
 But wiping too much can irritate your anus and cause small abrasions that trigger inflammation and itch.
 If more than one wipe won’t suffice, switch to wet toilet paper or an unscented baby wipe to decrease the irritation and friction from wiping.
-Check out these medication mistakes that can make you sick.

 You scrub your body too hard during washing